ph4ntonn/Stowaway/README_EN.md

 --reconnect reconnect time interval
 --rehost the IP address to be reused
 --report the Port number to be reused
---up upstream protocol type, default is raw TCP traffic, optional HTTP --down downstream protocol type, default is raw TCP traffic, optional HTTP --cs platform's console encoding type,default is utf-8，optional gbk --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI domain name.
+--up upstream protocol type, default is raw TCP traffic, optional HTTP/WS --down downstream protocol type, default is raw TCP traffic, optional HTTP/WS --cs platform's console encoding type,default is utf-8，optional gbk --tls-enable Enable TLS for node communication, after enabling TLS, AES encryption will be disabled --domain Specify the TLS SNI domain name.
 If it is empty, it defaults to the target node address.